tyroga/lambda-watermark/README.md

 [lamda-watermark](https://github.com/markadamfoster/lambda-watermark)
 which is a forked version of [lamda-watermark](https://github.com/prestonvanloon/lambda-watermark).
-Changes
-include:
+Changes features include:

-- addition of "position" property to the options object
-- addition of "uploadACL" property to the options object
+- ability to position water mark
-  - This allows you to specify the permissions of the newly created object
+- ability to set the permissions of your created file
-- use of an environment variable to specify destination S3 bucket
+- set destination S3 bucket and path
+- save a version of the file as '-watermarked' to retain the original
-- additional logging
+- logging

 ## How to use